orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2020.1.3.md

 __Friday, April 30, 2021__

 Today we released Orbeon Forms 2020.1.3 PE.
-This update contains bug-fixes and is recommended for all users of:
+This maintenance release contains bug-fixes and is recommended for all users of:

 - [Orbeon Forms 2020.1.2 PE](orbeon-forms-2020.1.2.md)
 - [Orbeon Forms 2020.1.1 PE](orbeon-forms-2020.1.1.md)